Feo Amante's Horror Thriller

 Ahem.

 Really?
 The music has feelings and desires?
-Perhaps it also has arms and legs and wears a hat.
+Perhaps it also has arms and legs and wears a hat?
 No doubt it goes out at night and dances with Mr. Peanut or the Scrubbing Bubbles?

-when multi-million dollar movies sell on tape and high-end DVD for much less than a multi-thousand dollar studio recording, something is big-time rotten) and performed charge-backs on artists - making the artist pay for CD pressing and packaging, advertising, and a host of other dubious "work" by the studio (which is why most artists stayed out of the Napster flack: what was the point?).
+No, what happened was this: The recording industry was wrong.
+They overcharged for CDs (when multi-million dollar movies sell on tape and high-end DVD for much less than a multi-thousand dollar audio recording, something is big-time rotten).
+Worse, they performed charge-backs on artists: making the artist pay for CD pressing and packaging, advertising, and a host of other dubious "work" by the studio (which is why most artists stayed out of the Napster flack: they were robbed of any skin in the game).
 The recording industry was ripping off most of its artists in the same way that Napster was.
 Both were wrong, mp3 was right.
-Mp3 was REAL freedom for the recording artist.
-The music industry lost.
-Shawn Fanning lost.
-MP3, file sharing, and musicians won.
+Mp3 or direct sales was REAL freedom for the recording artist.

 Links: